 The tightly interwoven streets of the town are perfect for a gentle stroll to discover the many specialist shops, pubs and restaurants they contain.
 You can also take a walk up to the hill-top parish church of St Peter and St Paul or visit the Chantry Chapel, famous for being the oldest building in the town and for its unique Norman doorway.

 Looking for a place to stay?
 Villiers Hotel is a Grade II listed building situated immediately opposite the former town hall.
-Recently renovated this Four star hotel is situated in superb town centre position so you are right in the heart of Buckingham.
-Try some of the fantastic local restaurants that the town has to offer including the very popular Vibins Cafe, The Buckingham Inn Smokehouse or for something a little more special try The Garage Restaurant.
+Recently renovated this four star hotel is situated in a superb town centre position so you are right in the heart of Buckingham.
+Eat at the restaurant's Duke's Bar and Restaurant or try some of the fantastic local restaurants that the town has to offer.

 For more information about Buckingham, head to Discover Buckingham.